 What does your Myrtle Beach Home Inspector look for?

 Every major appliance is designed to operate with a certain amount of current or flow of electricity.
-If the amount of current is too high the appliance will draw too much power which it is not designed for and it will shorten its life span.
-If the amount of current is too low then the appliance will work harder trying to draw the correct amount of power thus shortening its lifespan.
-That’s why it is critically important that the Myrtle Beach Home Inspector verifies that all breakers in the electrical panel coincide with the correct amperage or wattage rating found on the appliance.
+If the amount of current is too high, the appliance will draw too much power which it is not designed for and it will shorten its life span.
+If the amount of current is too low, then the appliance will work harder trying to draw the correct amount of power thus shortening its lifespan.
+That’s why it is critically important that the Myrtle Beach Home Inspector verifies that all breakers in the electrical panel coincide with the correct amperage or wattage rating found on your appliances.

 The examples below are the most common issues found with major appliances during the Myrtle Beach Home Inspection.
-Water Heaters fail occasionally if the thermostat is set at higher than normal temperatures, excessive condensation inside the thermostat chamber, or a breach at the element location.
+Water heaters fail occasionally if the thermostat is set at higher than normal temperatures, if there is excessive condensation inside the thermostat chamber, or a breach at the element location.
 Exposed wiring at any appliance is a major concern and will always be written up as a safety issue.
 Ranges can have a lifespan of several decades if used properly with routine cleaning, however it is not uncommon to find elements not working both at the stove and inside the oven.
-The 2 devices found in picture 5 are critically important for safe function of the Air Handling unit, otherwise known as the evaporator coil, if these devices are not installed then it will be included in the home inspection report as a major concern.
+The two devices found in Picture 5 are critically important for safe function of the air handling unit, otherwise known as the evaporator coil – if these devices are not installed then it will be included in the home inspection report as a major concern.